-February 2022 storms Our offshore solar farm system has been put to the test by six consecutive storms in February 2022, including Eunice which ranks in the top 5 heaviest storms of the past 52 years.
-We are very proud our system withstood these extreme rough sea condition.
+Our offshore solar farm system, with several design improvements incorporated, was again put to the test by six consecutive storms in February 2022, including “Corrie”, “Dudley”, “Eunice” & “Franklin”.
+Eunice ranks in the top 5 heaviest storms of the past 52 years.
+We are very proud our system withstood these extreme rough sea condition as well.